louisehealey/SQLQueries/README.md

 # 🗄️Microsoft SQL Queries

-This repository provides a comprehensive guide on connecting Power BI to a SQL Server database using custom SQL queries.
-It includes example queries, setup instructions, and best practices for efficient data loading and transformation.
+This repository provides comprehensive queries that connect Power BI to a SQL Server database.

-Once the server and database are specified, the provided SQL commands facilitate seamless data retrieval and integration.
+## Benefits of Loading Data into Power BI via SQL
+- **Direct Querying** – Minimizes unnecessary data transfer, optimizing performance and data security.
+- **Enhanced Stability** – SQL efficiently handles large datasets, ensuring smooth operations.
+- **Reduced Complexity in Power BI Models** – Performing transformations in SQL decreases Power BI’s workload, resulting in simpler, faster-performing reports.

 ## ⚙️ Inventory Transactions
 This SQL command retrieves the transactional data from the `PO_TRANSACTION` table for the past 91 days, counting back from today while filtering on records where `ACTION_DATE` is set to "I".